isislovecruft/patternsinthevoid/content/hacking/tor-bridge-distribution-protection-and-oonis-data-collector.md

 paper could decide how long you were permitted to see someone you loved.

-After living in Germany and France for precisely the number of days my tourist visa would allow (Oops.
+After living in Germany and France for precisely the number of days my tourist visa would allow, (Oops.
 I'd been counting, and thought I was still a week under.
-I should probably script that.), I took off for Hong Kong, where [OpenITP](https://openitp.org) had generously offered me a travel grant to attend
+I should probably script that.)
+I took off for Hong Kong, where [OpenITP](https://openitp.org) had generously offered me a travel grant to attend
 [the third Censorship Circumvention Summit](http://openitp.org/?q=node/32).
 Jumping